 Step 12: Installing the tiles with a snap

-The tiles are interconnected and locked together so that you can install the deck in a lower period, and it is less laboring.
-The most commonly used less expensive tiles for decking over uneven concrete are of plastic version; others with ceramic or wood are specific for a smooth decking surface; if installed over rough concrete with depressions or ridges, they may crack.
+The tiles are interconnected and locked together so that you can install the deck in a shorter period and with less labor.
+The most commonly used, less expensive tiles for decking over uneven concrete are plastic versions; others with ceramic or wood are specific for a smooth decking surface.
+If installed over rough concrete with depressions or ridges, they may crack.

 Step 13: Ideas for an unbreakable patio

-If your patio is crack-free, any of the following options in the given scheme, such as staining, tiling, and a process to resurface, would be one you are seeking for!
+If your patio is crack-free, you should consider any of the following options in the given scheme, such as staining, tiling, and a resurfacing process!

 Step 14: Staining

-One of the least expensive options to transfigure a patio is to stain it after a coat of sealer.
-It is a good one for a crack-free deck, but if your patio has ugly or cracked parts, it cannot hide them.
-Instead shows through stains.
+One of the least expensive options to transform a patio is to stain it after a coat of sealer.
+This method is good for a crack-free deck, but if your patio has ugly or cracked parts, it cannot hide them; instead, they show through the stains.
 Reseal and restain every three years make it least preferable.

 Step 15: Tiling

-One of the best ways to transform an uninteresting patio into a thing of attraction is tiling.
-This project’s cost depends on your choice of tiles and ranges from $4 to $12 per sq. ft.
+One of the best ways to transform an uninteresting patio into an attraction is through tiling.
+The cost of this project depends on your choice of tiles and ranges from $4 to $12 per sq. ft.

-There is a limitation for a cold climate where water freezing occurs, as this phenomenon leads to the destruction of tiles, so if you live in cold weather, give due attention to the conditions and quality of the tiles.
+Water freezing occurs in cold climates, destroying tiles.
+If you live in cold weather, pay due attention to the conditions and quality of the tiles.

 Step 16: A process to resurface

-This process is mainly for transforming a bland patio to an attractive one that looks like a new one on a lower budget, and it involves the use of a coat for resurfacing.
+This process is mainly for transforming a bland patio into an attractive one that looks like a new one on a lower budget, and it involves using a coat for resurfacing.
 First, you will intermix a cement-based powder with water to spread over the concrete.
 Then, if you are willing to repair the cracks, you can resurface, but this is a short-lived improvement, and damage reappears again.
-Followings are the highly recommended brands you might find helpful:
+Following are the highly recommended brands you might find helpful:

 ● Quikrete Concrete Resurfacer